timdaman/canadian-weather-station-downloader/README.md

 feature.

 ## Installation and use
+    # Using pip
+    pip3 install download-canadian-stations

-    # This assumes you have Python and pipenv installed
+    # If you want to pull from git, assuming you you have Python and pipenv installed
     git clone https://github.com/timdaman/canadian-weather-station-downloader.git
     cd canadian-weather-station-downloader
     pipenv install